 As a functional unit of nature that includes the community of organisms that grow, reproduce, feed and interact, an ecosystem also includes the nonliving elements of the environment.
 An ecosystem describes a single environmental and ecological unit or community, whereas a biome, by contrast, tends to be regional and often has several distinct ecosystems within it.
 An aquatic ocean biome consists of numerous ecosystems like tidal pools, coral reefs and kelp forests.

-The Living Things in an Ecosystem
+Living Things in an Ecosystem

-Energy from sunlight is transformed into chemical energy through photosynthesis by plants, which are the base producers in most ecosystems.
-Essential nutrients and elements -- such as carbon, nitrogen, oxygen -- that are necessary for the biochemical processes of life are obtained from the surrounding atmosphere, soil, water and physical environment.
-Energy and elements are endlessly cycled within the ecosystem because of the interaction between its biotic (living) and abiotic (nonliving) elements.
+Energy from sunlight is transformed into chemical energy through photosynthesis by plants, which define the base producers in most ecosystems.
+Essential nutrients and elements -- such as carbon, nitrogen, oxygen -- that are necessary for the biochemical processes of life are obtained from the surrounding atmosphere, soil, water and the physical environment.
+Energy and elements are endlessly cycled within the ecosystem because of the interaction between its biotic or living and abiotic, non-living elements.